 Before removing air from the hydraulic system, clean the pipeline connections from dirt and foreign objects.

-If one brake cylinder or caliper is replaced, it is necessary to remove air from the corresponding front or rear hydraulic circuits.
-The manufacturer recommends bleeding air from the hydraulic system in the following sequence: rear right, rear left, front right, front left.
+If one brake cylinder or caliper is replaced, it is necessary to bleed the corresponding front or rear hydraulic system circuits.
+The manufacturer recommends bleeding the hydraulic system in the following order: rear right, rear left, front right, front left.

-Put a transparent plastic hose on the air vent of the corresponding caliper, lower the other end of the hose into a glass container filled with brake fluid.
+Place a transparent plastic hose on the air bleed nipple of the corresponding caliper, and lower the other end of the hose into a glass container filled with brake fluid.

-The assistant should depress the brake pedal all the way, unscrew the air bleeder half a turn and observe the flow of fluid through the hose.
+The assistant should press the brake pedal all the way down, unscrew the air bleed nipple half a turn and observe the flow of fluid through the hose.

-After the release of air bubbles has ceased, press the brake pedal again to the stop and tighten the air bleeder.
+After the air bubbles stop releasing, press the brake pedal all the way down again and tighten the air bleeder screw.
 Slowly release the brake pedal.

-Perform similar work in the above sequence with the rest of the calipers.
+Perform similar work in the above sequence with the remaining calipers.

-Check brake fluid level.
-It is unacceptable to add brake fluid from a glass container that was used to remove air, or to add brake fluid that has been stored in an open container for a long time, because. it contains a large amount of air and moisture.
+Check the brake fluid level.
+It is not allowed to add brake fluid from a glass container that was used to remove air, or to add brake fluid that has been stored in an open container for a long time, since it contains a large amount of air and moisture.

 After completing the work, press the brake pedal several times.
-If, after the second or third pressing, the force on the pedals increases, this means that there is air in the hydraulic system and the work to remove air must be repeated.
-On fig. 263 shows the main brake cylinder and tanks.
+If after the second or third press the pedal force increases, this means that there is air in the hydraulic system and the air removal work must be repeated.
+Fig. 263 shows the main brake cylinder and reservoirs.

 1 - master brake cylinder,